This blog covers

 ⚈ The range key (dt) should be last in any keys it is in -- You have already "pruned" with it; it is almost useless in the index, especially at the beginning.

 ⚈ DATETIME, etc -- I picked this datatype because it is typical for a time series.
 Newer MySQL versions allow TIMESTAMP.
-INT could be used; etc.
+INT can be used.
+DECIMAL and FLOAT cannot.

 Why the bogus "start" partition?
 If an invalid datetime (Feb 31) were to be used, the datetime would turn into NULL.
 NULLs are put into the first partition.
 Since any SELECT could have an invalid date (yeah, this stretching things), the partition pruner always includes the first partition in the resulting set of partitions to search.
 So, if the SELECT must scan the first partition, it would be slightly more efficient if that partition were empty.
 Hence the bogus "start" partition.
 Longer discussion, by The Data Charmer